Closed-world assumption

 The closed-world assumption (CWA), in a formal system of logic used for knowledge representation, is the presumption that a statement that is true is also known to be true.
-Therefore, conversely, what is not currently known to be true, is false.
+Therefore, by the contrapositive, what is not currently known to be true must be false.
 The same name also refers to a logical formalization of this assumption by Raymond Reiter.
 The opposite of the closed-world assumption is the open-world assumption (OWA), stating that lack of knowledge does not imply falsity.
 Decisions on CWA vs. OWA determine the understanding of the actual semantics of a conceptual expression with the same notations of concepts.
 A successful formalization of natural language semantics usually cannot avoid an explicit revelation of whether the implicit logical backgrounds are based on CWA or OWA.

 Negation as failure is related to the closed-world assumption, as it amounts to believing false every predicate that cannot be proved to be true.